-Tiffany Boykin, Ph.D., Esq., AACC's dean of student engagement, was on track to the job of her dreams.
+Tiffany Boykin, Ph.D., Esq., AACC's Chief Compliance & Fair Practices Officer/Title IX Coordinator, was on track to the job of her dreams.
 She was studying for a master’s degree, aiming to become on-air talent after three years on the assignment desk of a Baltimore television news station.

 Overwhelmed by both working full time and her studies, she quit her full-time job and started a temporary, part-time administrative assistant position at Baltimore City Community College to help her financially get through the end of her degree at Towson University.

 With an encouraging supervisor, she got involved with committees in student affairs.
 Then she started teaching and getting to know the staff, faculty and students in the same disadvantaged community where she grew up.